dustingrady/CoalMine/README.md

 # Coal Mine
 ![Canary Image](https://i.imgur.com/JRsJ8Q1.png)

-Coal Mine is a tool that checks various VPN providers [Canary notices](https://en.wikipedia.org/wiki/Warrant_canary) and reports any changes that have been found back to the user.
+Coal Mine is a tool that checks various VPN/ service providers [Canary notices](https://en.wikipedia.org/wiki/Warrant_canary) and reports any changes that have been found back to the user.

 ---